An article from the Cathedral Times

 Dean of the Cathedral of St. Philip

 Someone in Nebraska has apparently won over $350 million in the Powerball lottery.
 That figure is a bit misleading.
-Apparently, if the winner chooses the "lump sum" option, his or her winnings are around $170 million.
+Apparently, if the winner chooses the "lump sum" option, his or her winnings are around $170 million.
 Once taxes are settled, someone else has figured that the amount comes to around $120 million.
 Will that person be happy?

 Another news research team has studied the lives of lottery winners.
 They claim that 70% of the winners have lost all their money within a few years of winning.
 70 percent!
 Did winning the lottery make those folks happy?
 Winning money turned out not to be what they were looking for, after all.

 I have not read the book yet, and maybe I'll not ever get to it, but Darrin McMahon has written Happiness: A History.
 When Jim Holt reviewed this book recently, he wrote, "The History of the idea of happiness can be neatly summarized in a series of bumper sticker equations: HAPPINESS=LUCK (Homeric), HAPPINESS=VIRTUE (classical), HAPPINESS=HEAVEN (medieval), HAPPINESS=PLEASURE (Enlightenment) and HAPPINESS=A WARM PUPPY (contemporary).
 Does that look like progress?
-Darrin McMahon doesn't think so." (NY Times Book Review, Feb 19, 2006, page 20).
+Darrin McMahon doesn't think so."
+(NY Times Book Review, Feb 19, 2006, page 20).

-McMahon discusses the phenomenon of a "set point" in human happiness.
+McMahon discusses the phenomenon of a "set point" in human happiness.
 Apparently, happiness is somewhat stable over time.
 Folks have changes in happiness for better or for worse; we win the lottery or we lose a dear friend.
-But then we snap back after a few months to whatever our "set point" is.
+But then we snap back after a few months to whatever our "set point" is.
 When I look at my friends in the world, I believe that theory.
 Some people are happier than others, and it doesn't matter whether they have suffered loss or not.
 Some people are just sadder than others, and it doesn't matter whether they have won the lottery or not.

 Last year, I did read a helpful book called What Happy People Know, by Dan Baker and Cameron Stauth.
 It is still another self-help book, but it contains some helpful notes.
 For instance, Baker counts twelve qualities of happiness: love, optimism, courage, a sense of freedom, proactivity, security, health, spirituality, altruism, perspective, humor, and purpose.
-If folks achieve these qualities, says Baker, "they no longer need to search for happiness-it finds them."
+If folks achieve these qualities, says Baker, "they no longer need to search for happiness-it finds them."This Wednesday, Ash Wednesday in the life of the Christian Church, our community will gather to do something that does not look happy at all.
+We begin the season of Lent by walking forward and having a priest smudge our foreheads with ash.
+"Remember that you are dust, and to dust you shall return," the priest will say.
+Outside observers may well exclaim, "How morbid and sad the Christian Church seems!"

 But Christianity contributes another, and critical, element to the human search for happiness.
 Christianity claims, over time, that what makes human beings happy is being in right relationship with God.
 It is not winning the lottery, it is not achieving popularity, it is not being accepted at the right job or in the right social circles, it is not having the right friends.
 It is being right before God.